DPenner1/Primell/README.md

     (5 10 11 14 17 19 20)@(5 2)
     = 19 11

-This was not explicitly designed for, but is just a result of how operators in Primell automatically apply a for-each approach when given a list instead of a numeric argument.
+This was not explicitly designed for, but is just a result of how operators in Primell automatically apply a for-each approach when given a list argument instead of an expected numeric argument (in this case, the index).
 This generality meant it could then be combined elegantly with the range operator `..` to achieve Python-like list slicing _without_ any dedicated list slicing implementation code:

     (5 10 11 14 17 19 20)@(2..6)
     = 11 14 17 19